Modern British Values

 Our school rules are based round the word ‘RESPECT ‘.

 Pupils are reminded of their place in a culturally diverse society.
 This is achieved through our Religious Education curriculum and the SMSC aspects of the school.
 Assemblies and class work promote the diversity of society and the right for each person to be respected and valued equally regardless of ability, gender, faith, heritage or race.
-Musical appreciation assemblies have music and songs from a range of cultures to reinforce understanding of assembly themes.
+Musical appreciation assemblies have music and songs from a range of cultures to reinforce understanding of assembly themes and all year groups have six 'Significant People' who have been chosen to represent inspirational figures from a range of diverse backgrounds.
 Every class hosts a celebration assembly once a year to parents round a particular religion/festival e.g. Diwali, Guru Nanak’s birthday, Remembrance etc.

 Members of different faiths or religions are invited to school to share their knowledge and enhance learning within assemblies and in class.
-Every year, each class spends one week studying another country during International Week which allows them to compare and contrast cultures whilst respecting other faiths and beliefs.
-International week and carnival are effective ways to celebrate diversity and learning from others, including a fashion show, cultural food competition and a cultural exhibition.
-Sometimes we have had to offer support some families and give them ideas of what clothes/food/artefacts they can bring, as they do not always see their own identity as clearly as other cultures.
+Every year, each class spends time studying another country during International Family Week which allows them to compare and contrast cultures whilst respecting other faiths and beliefs.
+International Family Week including Carnival and our popular Fashion Show are effective ways to celebrate diversity and learning from others.
+Children are encouraged to develop a sense of Identity, as well as understanding that everyone within the school community has their own identity which may be different.
 This work is also embedded in many other curriculum areas which are studied throughout the year.
-Opportunities such as the Olympics/World cup are always used to study other cultures.